Rogel Aguilera-Mederos: 5 Fast Facts You Need to Know

 King told The Denver Channel in part, “We initiated plea negotiations but Mr. Aguilera-Mederos declined to consider anything other than a traffic ticket.
 The facts and consequences of his decisions that day were extraordinary enough to support pursuing first-degree assault charges.
 Ethically, we do not – nor can we – pick and choose between victims in charging.
 The jury’s thoughtful verdict reflects the strength of the evidence presented and recognizes the harm caused to the victims.
 The sentence – which our office requested the minimum for – is within the purview of the court and reflects the judgment of the legislature.
 Just as the law mandates this outcome, it also provides future opportunity to revisit the sentence, and we will again pursue an appropriate outcome if that opportunity arises, after consulting with the victims and survivors and receiving their input.”

 According to Westword, the defense argued that his truck had multiple mechanical problems.
 When his brakes failed, Aguilera-Mederos testified that he considered but ruled out other options, worrying he would “wind up in the path of oncoming traffic on the other side of the highway” or cause an explosion if he crashed into a bridge.
-He swerved to slow down.
+He swerved to slow down, the site reported.

 The Denver Post reported that Aguilera-Mederos tried to flee the scene.